ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ## Change Population Size during Runtime

-Starting from [PyGAD 3.3.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-3-0), the population size can changed during runtime.
-In other words, the number of solutions/chromosomes and number of genes can be changed.
+Starting from [PyGAD 3.3.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-3-0), the population size can be changed during runtime.
+In other words, the number of solutions/chromosomes and the number of genes can be changed.

 The user has to carefully arrange the list of *parameters* and *instance attributes* that have to be changed to keep the GA consistent before and after changing the population size.
 Generally, change everything that would be used during the GA evolution.

-> CAUTION: If the user failed to change a parameter or an instance attributes necessary to keep the GA running after the population size changed, errors will arise.
+> CAUTION: If the user fails to change a parameter or an instance attribute that is needed to keep the GA running after the population size changes, errors will arise.

 These are examples of the parameters that the user should decide whether to change.
 The user should check the [list of parameters](https://pygad.readthedocs.io/en/latest/pygad.html#init) and decide what to change.

 1. `population`: The population.
 It *must* be changed.
-2. `num_offspring`: The number of offspring to produce out of the crossover and mutation operations.
-Change this parameter if the number of offspring have to be changed to be consistent with the new population size.
+2. `num_offspring`: The number of offspring to produce from the crossover and mutation operations.
+Change this parameter if the number of offspring has to change to match the new population size.
 3. `num_parents_mating`: The number of solutions to select as parents.
-Change this parameter if the number of parents have to be changed to be consistent with the new population size.
+Change this parameter if the number of parents has to change to match the new population size.
-4. `fitness_func`: If the way of calculating the fitness changes after the new population size, then the fitness function have to be changed.
+4. `fitness_func`: If the way of calculating the fitness changes with the new population size, then the fitness function has to be changed.
 5. `sol_per_pop`: The number of solutions per population.
 It is not critical to change it but it is recommended to keep this number consistent with the number of solutions in the `population` parameter.

 These are examples of the instance attributes that might be changed.
 The user should check the [list of instance attributes](https://pygad.readthedocs.io/en/latest/pygad.html#other-instance-attributes-methods) and decide what to change.

-1. All the `last_generation_*` parameters
+1. All the `last_generation_*` attributes
    1. `last_generation_fitness`: A 1D NumPy array of fitness values of the population.
    2. `last_generation_parents` and `last_generation_parents_indices`: Two NumPy arrays: 2D array representing the parents and 1D array of the parents indices.
    3. `last_generation_elitism` and `last_generation_elitism_indices`: Must be changed if `keep_elitism != 0`.
 The default value of `keep_elitism` is 1.
 Two NumPy arrays: 2D array representing the elitism and 1D array of the elitism indices.